Payday Superannuation: What employers need to know before 1 July 2026 » Business Chamber Queensland

 • Communicating with staff: Explain the changes and benefits of Payday Super to employees to build trust and transparency.

-• Starting early: Consider moving to more frequent super payments now to ease the transition and identify any system or process gaps.
+• Starting early: Consider moving to more frequent super payments sooner to ease the transition and identify any system or process gaps.

 Membership options range from essential support packages to comprehensive solutions for businesses looking to future-proof their operations.
 For more information, visit our memberships page or call 1300 731 988.